What is a Silver Alloy?

 These are organizations like COMEX, NYMEX, NYSE/Liffe/CBOT, TOCOM, LME, LBMA, LPPM, and ISO-9000 or a sovereign mint like for example Royal Canadian Mint.

 IRA eligible silver is made from 999 silver, but 999 silver isn’t a silver alloy.
-Instead, it’s the purest silver form possible with 99.9% silver content and 0.1% of trace metal impurities.
+Instead, it’s one of the purest silver form possible with 99.9% silver content and 0.1% of trace metal impurities.

 Note: Augusta Precious Metals is the best precious metals investment company in the USA.
 You can get in touch with them to buy the silver bullion you need.